Naresh-chandanbatve/Naresh-chandanbatve/README.md

 DevOps Engineer with 1.5+ years of hands-on production experience building, deploying, and operating cloud-native systems on AWS.

-- Rebuilt CI/CD pipelines using GitHub Actions and integrated Trivy scanning to secure and speed up our deployment workflows.
+- 🛠️Built CI/CD pipelines using GitHub Actions and integrated Trivy scanning to secure and speed up deployment workflows.
-- Implemented monitoring with Prometheus, Grafana & Loki
+- 📈Developed and maintained monitoring and alerting systems using Prometheus, Grafana, and Loki achieving 99.98% uptime
-- Managed production PostgreSQL, backups, alerts, and uptime
+- 💾Architected automated PostgreSQL backup strategies with Point-In-Time Recovery (PITR) using pgBackRest and AWS S3, ensuring zero data loss and validated by regular restore drills.
-- Strong Linux, networking, and debugging experience
+- 🌐Strong Linux, networking, and debugging experience
-- 🤔Currently exploring and learning DevOps tools and technologies
+- 🤔Love solving interesting Engineering challenges
-- 📫Any query or want help just ping me at chandanbatven@gmail.com
+- 📫reach me out at chandanbatven@gmail.com
-- ✍️blogs related to DevOps, Cloud Native, Linux at https://nareshblogs.hashnode.dev
+- ✍️blogs related to Cloud Native system and Linux at https://nareshblogs.hashnode.dev
 <br><br>
 ## Trophies